sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ## Advanced configuration

+The Helm chart is new and still under active development, and our values.yaml (and therefore customization available via an override file) may not cover every need.
+Equally, some changes are enviroment or customer specific, and so will never be part of the default Sourcegraph Helm chart.

+The following guidance for using Kustomize with Helm and Helm Subcharts cover both these scenarios.

+If in doubt, or if you feel something ought to be added to the stock Sourcegraph Helm chart, please contact [support@sourcegraph.com](mailto:support@sourcegraph.com) or your Customer Engineer directly to discuss.

 ### Integrate Kustomize with Helm chart

-The Helm chart is new and still under active development, and we may not cover all of your use cases.

-Please contact [support@sourcegraph.com](mailto:support@sourcegraph.com) or your Customer Engineer directly to discuss your specific need.

 For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
 Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.